Spen Victoria celebrate their stunning 1990 Priestley Cup final win

-Quasim’s accurate bowling at Test level saw him establish an economy rate as low as 2.21.
+Quasim’s accurate bowling at test level saw his economy rate at a low 2.21.
 He pushed the ball through quicker than normal, not extracting great turn, but deceiving batsmen through variations in pace and trajectory.
-He is most notable for spinning Pakistan to victory in the Fifth Test at Bangalore of the 1987 India-Pakistan series, and thus securing Pakistan's first series win on Indian soil.
-He took 9-121, including the key scalp of Sunil Gavaskar for 96 in the last innings of the game.
+He is most notable for spinning Pakistan to victory in the 5th Test at Bangalore of the 1987 India-Pakistan series, and thus securing Pakistan's first series win on Indian soil.
+He took 9/121, including the key scalp of Sunil Gavaskar for 96 in the last innings of the game.

-Local players of note were C O’Rourke who scored runs on a consistent basis, as did N Davies, D Weston, I Phillips, J Heaton and R Ford who all topped 500 runs at least once in a season.
+Local players of note were N Davies, D Weston, I Phillips, J Heaton and R Ford who all topped 500 runs at least once in a season.

-John Burton was reliable with bat and ball enjoying his best all-round season in 1982 when he scored in excess of 400 runs and also took 32 wickets.
-Another good all-round performer was Andy Baxter who made 437 runs, and took 54 wickets in 1987.
+John Burton was reliable with bat and ball enjoying his best all round season in 1982 when he scored in excess of 400 runs and also took 32 wickets.
+Another good all round performer was Andy Baxter, above, who made 437 runs, and took 54 wickets in 1987.

 The pick of the local bowlers was G Binks who had wicket hauls of 54, 49 and 44 in consecutive seasons from 1983.

 Indian Abdul Jabbar was signed for the 1986 season and he was a great success.
-Not only did he win the Division Two batting averages with 923 runs at 61.53, but he also finished second in the bowling with 50 wickets at 10.94.
+Not only did he win the League Batting Averages for Division Two with 923 runs at 61.53, but he also finished second in the bowling with 50 wickets at 10.94.
 His Learie Constantine All Rounders Award was something of a formality given this record.
 Despite this effort Spen only climbed to half-way in the table.

 Akhtar made a great impression at Spen in 1988 scoring 965 runs for an average of 50.79, and became a draw for the neutrals with his classy batsmanship.
 Despite this he could not prevent relegation in a season when Chris Pickles first made an impression at Spen with 440 runs.